mishalalex/mishalcode/README.md

     7.  configure cookie using cookie-parser library by app.use(cookieParser()) in index.js file
     8.  configure cookie to be sent in response in the auth controller in response using res.cookie("jwt", token, {<other details>})
     9.  test using api test runner whether it is working
+13. code the auth controller for login route
+    1.  get the data from the request by destructuring the request body
+    2.  in a try-catch block:
+        1.  check whether the user exists in db with the given email, return error if doesn't
+        2.  check whether the passwords match by comparing the hashed passwords using bcryptjs
+        3.  once checked, create a JWT token to e sent to the user and return a 200 success response